Harrison-cl/Reddit-Deal-Scraper-and-Affiliate-Appender/README.md

     cd Reddit-Deal-Scraper-and-Affiliate-Appender
    ```

-3. Add your affiliate tag: Open reddit-scraper-node-version.js.
-Find the line links.push(url.split('?')[0] + '?tag=yourtag-20'); and replace it with your actual Amazon tag.
+3. Add affiliate tag:
+   Open reddit-scraper-node-version.js.
+Find the line links.push(url.split('?')[0] + '?tag=yourtag-20'); and replace it with an actual Amazon affiliate tag.

-4. Run the script:
+5. Run the script:
    ```bash
    node reddit-scraper-node-version.js
    ```

 6. it prints the results to console.